The geometry of maximal representations of surface groups into SO(2,n): Maximal space-like surfaces in

-In order to prove Theorem \ref{t:UniquenessMaximalSurfacePrecise}, we first need some elementary results about space-like surfaces in $\H^{2,n}$ invariant under the action of a maximal representation.
-Fix $S$ a connected $\rho$-invariant space-like surface in $\H^{2,n}$ on which $\rho(\Gamma)$ acts co-compactly.
-We denote by $\partial_\infty S$ the topological boundary of $S$ in the compactification $\H^{2,n} \cup \Ein^{1,n}$.
+We recall here some basic facts about space-like surfaces in $\H^{2,n}$.
+An immersed surface $S\subset \H^{2,n}$ of class $\mathcal C^1$ is \emph{space-like} if the restriction of the pseudo-Riemannian metric $g_{\H^{2,n}}$ to $TS$ is positive definite.
+It is called \emph{complete} if the Riemannian metric induced by $g_{\H^{2,n}}$ is complete.
+We will prove the following:

+\begin{lem} Let $S$ be a complete connected immersed space-like surface in $\H^{2,n}$.
+Then \begin{itemize} \item[(a)] $S$ is embedded and diffeomorphic to an open disc, \item[(b)] the boundary $\partial S$ of $S$ in $\ProjR{n+3}$ is homeomorphic to a circle and contained in $\Ein^{1,n}$. \item[(c)] Any two distinct points $x\in S$ and $y\in S\cup \partial S$ are joined by a space-like geodesic. \end{itemize} \end{lem}

+The key of Lemma \ref{l:GeometrySpacelikeSurface} is that an immersed space-like surface can be written as the graph of a Lipschitz map with respect to the warped product coordinates described in Proposition \ref{p:WarpedProduct}.
+Let $S$ be a complete connected immersed space-like surface in $\H^{2,n}$.
 Let $\hat{S}$ denote the inverse image of $S$ by the projection from $\hat{\H}^{2,n}$ to $\H^{2,n}$.

-\begin{prop} The lift $\hat{S}$ of $S$ has at most two connected components diffeomorphic to discs.
+\begin{prop} The inverse image $\hat{S}$ of $S$ is embedded and has at most two connected components diffeomorphic to discs.
 Moreover, if we identify $\hat{\H}^{2,n}$ with $\D \times \S^n$ as in Proposition \ref{p:WarpedProduct}, then each of these connected components identifies with the graph of a Lipschitz map from $\D$ to $\S^n$. \end{prop}

-\begin{rmk} We will see in Corollary \ref{c:2LiftsBoundary} that $\hat{S}$ indeed has two connected components and that $S$ itself is homeomorphic to a disc. \end{rmk}
+\begin{rmk} We will see in the proof of Lemma \ref{l:GeometrySpacelikeSurface} that $\hat{S}$ indeed has two connected components and deduce that $S$ itself is homeomorphic to a disc. \end{rmk}